risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v0.4.0 (20**-**-**):
     - Merge Osc 1 Multi Saw to Saw Wave
     - Enable Osc 1 Morph for Multi Saw
+    - Enable Osc 1 Shape and Morph for Sync Square
     - Revert the specification change of Chorus Mix
     - Change the Preset programs
     - PRA32-U2 with Panel: Change the specification of Seq Tempo to BPM 56-300